florentx/fiole/docs/developer.rst

 The source code is `available on GitHub`_ under the terms and conditions of the :ref:`BSD license <license>`.
 Fork away!

-The tests are run against Python 2.7, 3.2 to 3.4 and Pypy on the `Travis-CI platform <http://travis-ci.org/florentx/fiole>`_.
+The tests are run against Python 2.7, 3.2 to 3.4 and PyPy on the `Travis-CI platform <http://travis-ci.org/florentx/fiole>`_.

 Project on PyPI: https://pypi.python.org/pypi/fiole